 - A single input state

-The input state’s appointed notary will sign the transaction if it doesn’t constitute a double-spend, at which point a state will enter existence that has all the properties of the old state, but has a different appointed notary.
+The input state’s appointed notary cluster will sign the transaction if it doesn’t constitute a double-spend, at which point a state will enter existence that has all the properties of the old state, but has a different appointed notary cluster.